aesophor/wmderland/README.md

 * Easy-to-use [config](https://github.com/aesophor/Wmderland/blob/master/example/config) with runtime reload support
 * Supports a subset of EWMH, see `src/properties.cpp`
 * Remembers the positions/sizes of floating windows (~/.local/share/Wmderland/cookie)
-* Will try to recover from error if the wm crashes.
+* Error recovery mechanism

 ## Error Recovery
-If Wmderland crashes, it will try to perform error recovery from a **snapshot file**.
+If Wmderland crashes due to an exception, it will try to perform error recovery from a **snapshot file**.

 When a C++ exception is caugh, **except Snapshot::SnapshotLoadError**, it will:
 1. serialize all window trees (or client trees) into snapshot file.